 3b.
 Marta gave information on Day 2 at the JTC

-Day 2 focused on well- being and quality assurance.
+Among the points addressed on Day 2 there were well- being and quality assurance.

 Next year, 13 AES will participate in the PISA evaluations.
-PISA will test in three of the language sections.
-Historically, the AES have scored high in the area of language learning and have scored weakest in math and science subjects (most BAC failures are in these subjects).
-It was suggested that students and teachers be briefed prior to testing, so that students can go into the evaluation knowing why the tests are conducted and what the testing is for.
-The PISA results allow for many different ways to compare not only individual schools, but also between systems/ language sections/ countries.
+All ES take part.
+Involvement is strongly encouraged as PISA tests allow for comparing the quality of teaching and learning across the educational systems and at an earlier age than the Baccalaureate, the only other moment when the quality may be compared across ES, including AESs Historically, the ES have scored high in the area of language learning and have scored weakest in math and science subjects .
+It was suggested that students and teachers be briefed prior to PISA testing, so that students can go into the evaluation knowing why the tests are conducted and what the testing is for.
+The PISA results allow to compare not only individual schools, but also between systems/ language sections/ countries and mat be useful in identifying areas for improvement.

-Well- being was an issue was introduced by the Lithuanian President.
-Contributions/ data will be received via surveys and questionnaires given to school directors, teachers, students, and parents.
-This data is intended to shape future well- being policies/ programs.
-A Working group will be established by the BOG and will include at least 1 School Director.
-Marta will circulate JTC documents shortly after this online meeting.
+Well- being was discussed as one of prioritiesof the Latvian Presidency.
+Contributions given by school directors, teachers, students, and parents highlighted importance and urgency of the subject.
+Data will be collected to shape future well- being policies and adjust programs.
+A Working group is to be established by the BOG and will include 1 AES School Director.
+Marta will circulate the relevant documents when they become public.

 4. Exchange on selected topics stemming from the JTC presentation